skywritergr/skywritergr/README.md

 [2]: https://www.linkedin.com/in/gstefanis/

 ### Building things 🔨
-Lately I've been working on [avcud.com](https://avcud.com), a website I made during in 2020 to help me find the best movie for each year.
+Lately I've been working on [avcud.com](https://avcud.com), a website I made on 2020 to help me find the best movie for each year.
 I wrote about it [on dev.to](https://dev.to/stefanisg/completing-a-side-project-presenting-avcud-1f1k).
 If you have some feedback on it please hit me on Twitter, I'd love to know.

 If you want to follow on the development I also have a newsletter where I sporadigly send updates.
 [Subsribe here!](https://avcud.substack.com/)